Introduction

 - Use skills and hooks: Automatic context injection

-- Build a conventions repo: Centralize team patterns
+- Build a knowledge repository: Centralize team patterns

 - Manage knowledge: Through the web UI and CLI